-1. Why did you choose Slippery Rock Athletic Training Education Program (ATEP)?
+1. Why did you choose Slippery Rock Athletic Training Program (ATP)?

-“I picked SRU ATEP as it was a reputable program close to my hometown.
+“I picked SRU ATP as it was a reputable program close to my hometown.
 I learned more about it during my summer orientation and made my decision to enroll.”---Tony House

-“SRU ATEP has the best educational staff and the best “hands on” experience.”---Jeff Cienik, Class of 1991
+“SRU ATP has the best educational staff and the best “hands on” experience.”---Jeff Cienik

-“When I went to college fairs in high school, Slippery Rock was recommended by other colleges for athletic training.---Jesse Townsend, Class of 1995
+“When I went to college fairs in high school, Slippery Rock was recommended by other colleges for athletic training.---Jesse Townsend

 2. Why did you choose to become an athletic trainer?